SebastianHalbig/SebastianHalbig.github.io/README.md

 # Welcome to my website.
-In the future you can find here everything about my research and teaching.
+In the future, you will find here everything about my research and teaching.